arshh-d/Elevator-system/README.md

 # Elevator-System

-This projects aims providing a utility for creating and managing an elevator system for a building by exposing RESTful API endpoints to interact with the system.
+This projects aims towards providing a utility for creating and managing an elevator system for a building by exposing RESTful API endpoints to interact with the system.
-.